 Planning efficient routes

-7 June, 2022 Supply Chain Optimization
+7 June, 2022 Supply chain optimization

 When we speak about planning routes, what frequently comes to mind first is geolocation apps like Google Maps but, when you have 20+ destinations in your day’s schedule, you need to implement a real transport strategy.